thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/about_data_modeling_intro.md

 ---
-title: [elephant]
+title: [Model, link, and tag your data for searching]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Model, link, and tag your data for searching
+#

 Modeling, tagging, and adding links between your data sources can make the data even easier to search.